stylesuxx/Apache-Access-Log-Logger/readme.md

     ./format.py testcontext /var/log/apache2/access.log

 This will now produce an HTML file which you can then view in the browser.
-This comes in form of a sortable HTML table.
+This comes in form of a sortable and filterable HTML table.